Learning robust marking policies for adaptive mesh refinement: Numerical results

 \subsection{Deploying a trained policy in new settings}

 We next deploy the trained (AM$)^2$R policy, without modification, on different types of domains, PDE problems, and dimensions.
 In \Cref{fig:hp-deploy}, we show five ``testing'' domains, none of which were used when training the (AM$)^2$R policy.
-For the L-shape domain and $\omega=1.5\pi$ cases, we use the same Laplace problem defined as \Cref{ssub:ex1a,ssub:ex2c}; for the other domains we use Poisson's equation with zero Dirichlet boundary conditions, i.e.,
+For the L-shape domain and $\omega=1.5\pi$ cases, we use the same Laplace problem defined in \Cref{ssub:ex1a,ssub:ex2c}; for the other domains we use Poisson's equation with zero Dirichlet boundary conditions, i.e.,

 \Cref{fig:hp-deploy} recapitulates the conventions from~\Cref{fig:hp-train}.
-The general trends of the policy actions on these domains are similar to those of the disk domains see during training in \Cref{ssub:ex2c}, namely, $\rho$ trends towards zero while $\theta$ changes only slightly.
-Visibly, the rate at which both parameters change is dependent on the mesh and, implicitly, the pace of exhausting the relative budget grows; cf.~\cref{eq:AccuracyBudget}.
+The general trends of the policy actions on these domains are similar to those of the disk domains seen during training in \Cref{ssub:ex2c}, namely, $\rho$ trends towards zero while $\theta$ changes only slightly.
+Visibly, the rate at which both parameters change is dependent on the mesh, and, implicitly, the pace of exhausting the relative budget grows; cf.~\cref{eq:AccuracyBudget}.

 In the ``testing'' row of~\Cref{tab:hp-results} we show the final error estimates for the five meshes from \Cref{fig:hp-deploy}.
-The (AM$)^2$R policy produces a lower final global error estimate in every case except the Star mesh, for which it still produces an error estimate of equivalent order of accuracy.
-The example of a disk with $\omega=1.5\pi$ is notable; the solution to this problem has no singularities and thus an optimal marking policy should move toward uniform $hp$-refinement quickly.
+The (AM$)^2$R policy produces a lower final global error estimate in every case except the Star mesh, for which it still produces an error estimate of equivalent order of accuracy. \rev{For the Star mesh case, we speculate that the presence of re-entrant corners on opposing sides of the domain induces a pre-asymptotic response to refinement that is different from those of the other initial meshes; such effects could be explored further in future work.} The example of a disk with $\omega=1.5\pi$ is notable; the solution to this problem has no singularities, and thus an optimal marking policy should move toward uniform $hp$-refinement quickly.
 In agreement with this intuition, the (AM$)^2$R policy actions quickly move toward $\rho=0$ and the largest improvement over the fixed parameter AMR policy is observed.